Bob Saget, beloved TV dad of ‘Full House,’ dead at 65

 Saget the stand-up showed his flip side with what become a much-talked-about cameo in the 2005 documentary “The Aristocrats” — in which 100 comics riffed on the world’s dirtiest joke — that revealed his notoriously filthy sense of humor.

-Saget, also the long-time host of “America’s Funniest Home Videos,” played squeaky clean Danny Tanner, a widower and father to three young girls, on “Full House,” the ABC sitcom that also brought fame to Olsen twins Mary-Kate and Ashley when it debuted in 1987.
+The longtime host of “America’s Funniest Home Videos,” Saget played a squeaky clean widower and father to three young girls on “Full House,” the ABC sitcom that also brought fame to Olsen twins Mary-Kate and Ashley when it debuted in 1987.

 The show’s popularity didn’t deter critics, some calling it cheesy and others deeming it unreal.
 Saget, as amiable and droll in an interview as he was on TV screens, took the brickbats in stride.